shariq1989/cookbook/content/recipe/Georgian_Soup.md

 1. Tie the stems of the cilantro and dill bundles, then trim the leaves, reserving ¼ cup of each for garnish.
 Cut off and discard the top third of the garlic head, leaving the head intact.
 2. In a large pot, combine the stems, garlic, chicken, and the remaining broth ingredients.
 Bring to a boil and reduce to medium-low.
 Simmer until chicken is tender, about 45 minutes.
 3. Remove and set aside the garlic head.
-4. Transfer the chicken to a plate and cool.
+4. Transfer the chicken to a baking sheet and cool.
 Shred the chicken into bite-sized pieces, discarding the skin, bones, and cartilage.

 For the Soup: